GraphQLCollege/graphql-college/src/pages/implementing-github-oauth-flow-in-react.md

 You learned how Gihub's OAuth flow works.
 You also applied that knowledge by creating a simple React app with Github authentication.

 Now that your users can login with Github, you can start making requests to [Github's GraphQL API](https://developer.github.com/v4/) on their behalf.

-Have any questions?
-Head over to [our community](https://spectrum.chat/graphql-college) and we'll help you.